 The bill doesn't lay out hard specifics on how to pay for it all, which has critics nervous.
-A financial exploratory committee is tasked with putting together a proposal due January 2013, but for now Shumlin isn't worried.
+A financial exploratory committee has the task of putting together a proposal due January 2013, but for now Shumlin isn't worried.
 He says there are only a few different options to choose from in order to pay for a publicly financed system, like using Medicaid vouchers.

 The logistics will come in time, he says.
 Right now, the cost of health care is swelling and Shumlin believes setting Vermont up on a single-payer system will create a more sustainable way to take care of everybody.

-And if Vermont does get it right, they could see more businesses and jobs coming in.
-Shumlin sees this type of health insurance as a big financial ease for employers, especially small business owners.
+If Vermont does get it right, it could see more businesses and jobs coming in.
+Shumlin sees this type of health insurance as a big financial ease for employers, especially small-business owners.